 Interview a Fellow Marketer from a Different Industry

 In our own blog, we regularly publish “Meet the Marketer” and “Creative Crush” blog posts.
 We reach out to people we admire, set up an interview and ask them five simple questions.
 It gives us a chance to network with marketing and creative professionals, and it always inspires some fresh ideas that we can apply to our own business.
 If you’re feeling stuck on a project or at work, try this for yourself.

 Hit LinkedIn and search for a marketing professional who works for a company in a completely different industry from your own.
-If she lives in your hometown, treat her to coffee or lunch.
+If they live in your hometown, treat them to coffee or lunch.
 If meeting in person isn’t an option, connect for a phone or Skype call.
-Interview her for a blog post you’re going to write that ’s called, “What I learned about marketing in industry X” (or something sexier).
+Interview them for a blog post you’re going to write that ’s called, “What I learned about marketing in industry X” (or something sexier).